calabazza1337/DrawMeAPrez/README.md

 The BBCode is generated using the provided movie title, TMDB ID, and some other details fetched from TMDB API.
 The NFO file is created by running `mediainfo` command on the given video file path.
 If the
 `--tracker_url` option is specified, a torrent file will be generated using the specified tracker URL.
+# PLEASE CONTRIBUTE !
+Do NOT make private versions, share them, pls :)
 ## Install
 Here's a brief explanation of how to use this script: